awsdocs/amazon-rds-user-guide/doc_source/custom-creating-sqlserver.md

 To permit inbound connections on port 3389 for TCP, set a firewall rule on the host\.
 The following examples show how to do this\.

+We recommend that you use the specific `-Profile` value: `Public`, `Private`, or `Domain`\.
+Using `Any` refers to all three values\.
+You can also specify a combination of values separated by a comma\.
+For more information on setting firewall rules, see [Set\-NetFirewallRule](https://docs.microsoft.com/en-us/powershell/module/netsecurity/set-netfirewallrule?view=windowsserver2019-ps) in the Microsoft documentation\.

-**To use Systems Manager Session Manager to set up a firewall rule**
+**To use Systems Manager Session Manager to set a firewall rule**

 1. Connect to Session Manager as shown in [Connecting to your RDS Custom DB instance using AWS Systems Manager](#custom-creating-sqlserver.ssm)\.

 1. Run the following command\.

    ```
-   Set-NetFirewallRule -DisplayName "Remote Desktop - User Mode (TCP-In)" -Direction Inbound -LocalAddress Any
+   Set-NetFirewallRule -DisplayName "Remote Desktop - User Mode (TCP-In)" -Direction Inbound -LocalAddress Any -Profile Any
    ```

-**To use Systems Manager CLI commands to set up a firewall rule**
+**To use Systems Manager CLI commands to set a firewall rule**

 1. Use the following command to open RDP on the host\.